 Obviously, the world is changing.
 Americans used to think of Chinese-made goods as cheap, or, more accurately, cheaply made.
 That's no longer the case.
 Apple -- which is one of the world's most innovative companies, largely because it deeply cares about quality and user experience -- has shifted its manufacturing operations to China.
 That fact can be scary, but it should also push us to rethink our assumptions about the quality of Chinese manufacturing.

 What makes Apple's products so pleasing is their attention to the minutest details of user experience.
 That's what we hoped to achieve with our John Cheng line, from the European-sourced spruce and maple wood of these violins to their thinner thumb-side necks.
 The way we achieve this attention to detail is through a close relationship with the John Cheng workshop in Beijing and the careful setup of the instruments in Ann Arbor.

 We were really, really happy, then, to read a review of the John Cheng line in Strings Magazine.
 Our careful setup is one of the major points of praise Greg Orwell gives our John Cheng line of violins in his review.
 (Orwell also praises the sound, wood, and styling of both the Stradivari and Limited Edition models.)
 It's all music to our ears, since we've worked so hard to have skilled luthiers and craftspeople in our Beijing and Ann Arbor workshops.
-Globalization is scary, but we can still pay attention to the details of craftsmanship, from the source of the wood to the placement of the bridge.
+Globalization may bring uncertainty at times, but we can still pay attention to the details of craftsmanship, from the source of the wood to the placement of the bridge.